 Of these, over 24,000 needed a second operation directly because of the primary operation.
 Meanwhile, 3,500 require more than one secondary operation.
 Combine those numbers, and it shows an average of more than 2,100 hip replacement operations in the UK every year.

-As with all claims, hip replacement compensation amounts depend on the nature and effect of an injury.
+As with all claims, hip replacement compensation amounts depend on the nature and effect of an injury claim calculator.
 You should seek legal advice for an accurate estimate of what is a reasonable award for you.

 As an initial estimate, JSB guidelines indicate:

 - Severe injuries with lasting significant effect.
 For instance, they result in hip deformity and affect a victim’s ability to walk without aid.
-Or even have a vaginal birth.
+Or alternatively, they might even have a vaginal birth.
 These can receive an award of between £51,500 to £86,000.

 - Moderate injuries where there is no lasting damage.
 Moreover, there is a very low risk that it may cause future issues to a patient’s health or mobility.
-These are typically worth payments of between £17,500 to £25,750.
+Typically, these cases are worth payments of between £17,500 to £25,750.

 - Temporarily severe injuries, such as negligent hip replacement surgery, can warrant between £8,250 and £17,500.